- What is ISO 9001:2015?

 What is the difference between an Essential Oil and a Fragrance Oil?

-Essential Oils’ essences are obtained directly from plants or plant parts and are all natural, whereas Fragrance Oils are manufactured in a lab and are composed of different aromatic chemicals.
+Essential Oils’ essences are obtained directly from plants or plant parts and are all natural, whereas Fragrance Oils are manufactured in a lab and are composed of different aromatic substances.

 How do I store my Essential Oils once I have purchased them?